mypdns/.github/profile/README.md

 [![liberapay](https://www.mypdns.org/fileproxy/?name=sp_receives_mypdns)](https://liberapay.com/MyPDNS/donate)
 [![goal](https://www.mypdns.org/fileproxy/?name=sp_goal_mypdns)](https://liberapay.com/MyPDNS/donate)

-My Privacy DNS is an organisation that aims to keep a knowlegde base on domains that are blacklisted in any domain Blacklist project.
+My Privacy DNS is an organisation that aims to keep a knowledge base on domains that are blacklisted in any domain Blacklist project.

-We have tryed to start thios a couple of times, but for various reasons, we have never found a stable solution to spread the KB, and therefor lost years of efforts.
-This is the 5 time we will try to acconplsh this goal, and this time we try out gibhub as the issue board (Knowlegde Base) for why domains are blacklisted.
+We have tried to start this a couple of times, but for various reasons, we have never found a stable solution to spread the KB, and therefor lost years of efforts.
+This is the 5 time we will try to accomplish this goal, and this time we try out GitHub as the issue board (Knowledge Base) for why domains are blacklisted.

-The prokect started out as I @spirillen got very tired of not knowing why a domain was blacklisted, as many projects just put everything into one file without any comments.
+The project started out because.
+I @spirillen, got very tired of not knowing why a domain was blacklisted, as many projects just put everything into one file without any comments.

-As results of the knowledge we collect, we do build and maintain blacklists in the [matrix](https://github.com/mypdns/matrix) reposiroty.
+As results of the knowledge we collect, we do build and maintain blacklists in the [matrix](https://github.com/mypdns/matrix) repository.

 ## Support
-For general support and questions, please use our [support repo](https://github.com/mypdns/Support) and use either the Issue or Dicussion system.
-At the end of the day.. they are the same.
+For general support and questions, please use our [support repo](https://github.com/mypdns/Support) and use either the Issue or Discussion system.
+At the end of the day... they are the same.

 ---------